wenhaofree/swift-tca-template/docs/architecture.md

-# TCA Template Architecture Guide
+# ShipSaasSwift Architecture Guide

-This document provides a comprehensive overview of the TCA Template architecture, design patterns, and best practices.
+This document provides a comprehensive overview of the ShipSaasSwift architecture, design patterns, and best practices.

 ## 📋 Table of Contents